 Now to address some of the opinions I've seen in this thread:

-You may find this surprising, but even the American military has standards for enlistment beyond being able to pull a trigger.
+1) American Troops are from "the poorer and shall we say less educated people"demographic.You may find this surprising, but even the American military has standards for enlistment beyond being able to pull a trigger.
 Knowledge of basic algebra, geometry, reading comprehension, and vocabulary is just the first gate to get in.
 Engineering, logic, language, and a slew of other advanced studies are tested.
 I've personally pulled combat arms jobs off the table for an applicant who I felt was unsuitable mentally to stand beside my infantry brothers.
 I will say that the poor have a home in the military, provided they are smart enough to join, and don't have an unforgivable criminal background.
 I know there are a lot of Americans on both the right and left that would prefer the fighting be left to the criminals and destitute, but that would the worst thing to build a military around, and definitely wouldn't be good for our image as a first-world country.
 A military needs smart people at all levels, from command to the boots on the ground.
 The stupid people are back at home watching TV screaming about the evils of brown people, and voting as such.

 2) Why did they(we) invade Afghanistan again?